epicentre-msf/EVD-COD17-butembo/README.md

 - **Transmission** — transmission chains analysis
 - **CFR** — case fatality calculation and adjustment.
 - **Health facilities** — patient care pathways before isolation

+## Data sources
+All data are stored on the OCP sharepoint for the Butembo project and are only available to authorised access.

+### EVD linelist data
+The epicentre Linelist used across the outbreak is manually filled every day using the data triangulated from the laboratory database, the local linelist, the case investigations, and the case narratives.

+### Alerts and Contacts data
+Alerts and contact data are retrived from the daily sitreps produced by the Health zones of Katwa and Butembo.
+These sitreps provide aggregated counts of daily alerts and contacts metrics by health areas.

+### Transmission data
+Transmission data are reconstructed using the cases investigations and narratives.

 ## Project layout